pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

-# Migrate apps bound to Spring Cloud Gateway from TAS to Tanzu Application Platform
+# Migrate Spring Cloud Gateway apps to Tanzu Application Platform

-This topic tells you how to migrate to Spring Cloud Gateway (SCG) for Kubernetes from a Tanzu Application Service (TAS) offering of SCG or an open-source implementation of SCG.
+This topic tells you how to migrate to Spring Cloud Gateway (SCG) for Kubernetes from a Tanzu Application Service (commonly known as TAS) offering of SCG or an open-source implementation of SCG.
 An example `animal-rescue` app is used to illustrate the high-level steps.

-## <a id="deploy-app-to-tas"></a> Deploy the `animal-rescue` app to TAS
+## <a id="deploy-app-to-tas"></a> Deploy the `animal-rescue` app to Tanzu Application Service

 This section describes, at a high level, the steps for deploying an example `animal-rescue` app and configuring SCG on TAS.
 For more detailed instructions, see the